 See all remote and in-person events

 3. Mail option: Alternatively, applicators will have the option to certify or recertify by mail.
-To do this, applicators need to obtain a copy of the Private Pesticide Applicator Reference Manual and request (email, phone, letter) a study guide from the nearest field specialist.
+To do this, applicators need to obtain a copy of MU Extension publication M87, Private Pesticide Applicator Reference Manual and request (email, phone, letter) a study guide from the nearest field specialist.
 If the applicator already has a manual, the field specialist will send them the study guide.
 The applicator will review the manual, answer the study guide questions, and mail the completed study guide back to the extension field specialist.
 The specialist will review the study guide and return it to the applicator along with the verification form.
 The applicator will complete the verification form, sign it in ink, and return it to the extension field specialist.
 The specialist will sign the verification form and then send it to the Missouri Department of Agriculture for processing.

 Any questions regarding these new options should be submitted to the field specialist in your county.